ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 * Specify netmask0-2 for the NICs.
 * Deploy a load balancer if you are using two or more Connection Servers.
 * Optionally, install a Horizon event database on Microsoft SQL Server 2016.
-* Install Horizon Agent on the master images for RDS hosts and VDI Virtual Desktop VMs.
+* Install Horizon Agent on the primary images for RDS hosts and VDI Virtual Desktop VMs.
 This agent communicates with the Connection Servers.

 ## Deploy Horizon 7 over Hybrid Cloud
 {: #horizon-deploy-config-hybrid-cloud}